- Healthcare price transparency continues to grow, with health insurers required to release cost-sharing estimates beginning in 2022.

 Health plan rate transparency is next as reforms continue

 The Healthcare Price Transparency Act is only the beginning of sweeping reforms to healthcare price transparency.
-While hospitals are already required to provide rate transparency, health insurers will need to fulfill new requirements beginning in 2022, when they must share their negotiated rates for all in-network covered services and items as well as their out-of-network allowed amounts and billed charges.
-By January 1, 2023, cost-sharing estimates for 500 common shoppable services must be available in consumer-friendly formats, and by 2024 the remainder of covered services must be available.
+While hospitals are already required to provide rate transparency, a major health insurer price transparency rule will go into effect on January 1, 2022.
+Plans will be required to share their negotiated rates for all in-network covered services and items as well as their out-of-network allowed amounts and billed charges.
+However, CMS won’t enforce this requirement until July 1, 2022.
+“Until regulations or further guidance is issued, the departments strongly encourage plans and issuers to start working to ensure that they are in a position to be able to begin reporting the required information with respect to 2020 and 2021 data by Dec.
+27, 2022,” the guidance from CMS said.

 As healthcare price transparency grows and patients have the information necessary to choose an affordable provider, providers and hospitals will need to offer competitive rates.